-How to Stop Collectors From Calling You At Work
+How to Stop Collectors From Calling You at Work

-Following up on a letter will give you additional proof that you asked the debt collector to stop calling your job.
-If you have to take legal action against the collector, the proof will help support your case.
+Document the date and time you asked the debt collector to stop calling your job.
+Following up with a letter will give you additional proof that you asked the debt collector to stop calling your job.
+If you have to take legal action against the collector, these pieces of evidence will help support your case.

-Paying off the debt will stop the debt collector from calling you both at work or at home.
-Before you pay the debt, send a validation letter requesting the collector provide you with proof that the debt is yours and you're legally obligated to pay it.
+Paying off the debt will stop the debt collector from calling you both at work and home.
+Before you pay the debt, send a validation letter requesting that the collector provide you with proof that the debt is yours and you're legally obligated to pay it.
 If you're satisfied that the debt is legitimate, pay it off to have it taken care of for good.
-Not only will you stop collection calls, you can also work toward repairing any credit damage you received by having an unpaid collection account on your credit report.
+Not only will you stop collection calls, but you can also work toward repairing any credit damage you received by having an unpaid collection account on your credit report.

 What to Do If the Debt Collector Keeps Calling

-With enough complaints against a particular collector, the CFPB may fine the collector and demand that it stop breaking the law.
+If the debt collector continues to call you at your job, even after you've told them you cannot receive these calls, submit a complaint to the Consumer Financial Protection Bureau.
+With enough complaints against a particular collector, the CFPB may issue a fine against the collector and demand that it stop breaking the law.
 You may also have grounds to sue the debt collector for actual and punitive damages.